ocodo/.doom.d/ocodo-handy-functions.md

 ### copy-rest-of-line

-Copy from cursor to end of the current line to the kill ring.
+Copy from cursor to end the current line to the kill ring.

 ```lisp
 (copy-rest-of-line)